Nigerian Pidgin: Varieties

 Omamor (1992) however identifies only 4 varieties, viz: Lagos Pidgin, Port Harcourt Pidgin, Warri-Sapele-Benin Pidgin, and Northern Nigeria Pidgin.

+Lexical items and linguistic sources

 Many of the 250 or more ethnic groups in Nigeria can converse in the language, though many speakers will infuse words from their native tongues.
+As such, there are numerous words of both Nigerian and other West African origins in Nigerian pidgin.
+There are also words of Non African origin.
 For example: